-RFB is not only determined by IFB, the current flowing out of FB pin as shown in Figure 14, but also affected by the adaptive voltage positioning resistor RDRP and total input offset voltage of current sense amplifiers.
+RFB is not only determined by IFB, the current flowing out of FB pin as shown in Figure 14 of IR3081A Data Sheet, but also affected by the adaptive voltage positioning resistor RDRP and total input offset voltage of current sense amplifiers.
 RFB and RDRP are determined by (13) and (14) respectively.